MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/option-master/overview.md

 This tab allows specifying colors and style for displaying the main lines of the option position profile:

-* Intrinsic – color, shape and thickness of the option intrinsic value line;
+* Intrinsic – color, shape and thickness of the option intrinsic value line
-* Time line - color, shape and thickness of the option time line;
+* Time line - color, shape and thickness of the option time line
-* Zero line - color, shape and thickness of the zero line;
+* Zero line - color, shape and thickness of the zero line
-* Underlier price – color, shape and thickness of the line that indicates the underlier price.
+* Underlier price – color, shape and thickness of the line that indicates the underlier price

 Probability simulations:

-* Simulation model – available states: By absolute prices \(default value\), By relative prices and By logarithmic prices.
+* Simulation model – available states: By absolute prices \(default value\), By relative prices and By logarithmic prices
-* Simulation examples – \(Min = 100, Step =1, Default value = 1000, Digits = 0\).
+* Simulation examples – \(Min = 100, Step =1, Default value = 1000, Digits = 0\)
-* Probability scenario – available values: One touch \(default value\) and Out of range.
+* Probability scenario – available values: One touch \(default value\) and Out of range
-* History Period, year – allows selecting a history period.
+* History Period, year – allows selecting a history period

 View: